IBM/visualize-unstructured-data-with-watson/README.md

 3. Browse to `http://localhost:8080` to see the app.

-4. To start the visualization process, select and upload a document from your local file system.
+4. To start the visualization process, select and upload a data file from your local file system.
 Note that while Apache Tika supports over a thousand different files types, this app has only been tested using a small set of standard document type formats.
 For your convenience, we have included a few sample poems located in the [data](/data) subdirectory of this repo.

 # Sample output